ishaanshah/GSoC-Proposal/Proposal.md

 ## Week 6
 Implement sitewide statistics.
 ## Week 7
 Work on integrating LB and MB.
+This will involve writing an API library to communicate with MB database or setting up the MB database on Playground itself.
 ## Week 8 (Phase 2 evaluations here)
 Implement Artist Origin map.
 ## Week 9